1 Bg 9-1972: The Most Confidential Knowledge

 > they reach different planets known as Candraloka, Suryaloka,

-> Indraloka, Maharloka, etc. But all such lokas, or planets,
+> Indraloka, Maharloka, etc. But all such lokas or planets,

 > being creations of Krsna, are simultaneously Krsna and not

 > Krsna.
-Such planets, being manifestations of
+Actually such planets, being the manifestations of

-> Krsna's energy, are also Krsna, but actually they
+> Krsna's energy, are also Krsna, but actually they only

 > approach the different energies of Krsna is to approach